 Maybe it’s another reason I’m feeling bad about my photography.
 I took two photo seminars in Vancouver during my first year in Seattle.
 (I’ve found nothing like them in Seattle.)
 Unlike Seattle classes and “community activities” there was lots of discussion.
 I met two people I’m still in touch with.
 One is now living in Mexico.
 The other is home in Germany.
 I hope I’ll be able to see them again at some point.

-Stand in the middle of the street in Vancouver with a camera on a tripod, a bunch of filters, a remote release, etc. and… people talk to you.
+Stand in the middle of the street in some cities with a camera on a tripod, a bunch of filters, a remote release, etc. and… people talk to you.
 They ask what you’re doing.
 You can stand there with a camera for an hour and have a hundred different interactions.
-I mean, it’s still not New York (which has a rep for being unfriendly that completely misses the reality) where you’ll end up in multiple long distracting conversations with people who will ask what you’re doing, tell you you’re doing it wrong, and then argue about it.
+I mean, most places are not New York (which has a rep for being unfriendly that completely misses the reality) where you’ll end up in multiple long distracting conversations with people who will ask what you’re doing, tell you you’re doing it wrong, and then argue about it.
 But it’s something.

 In Seattle and people won’t even say something when their dog wraps himself around your tripod.
 They disentangle and move on.